 No seminar may have more than two participants from the same institution.
 All seminars should aim at a balance of scholars at different stages of the profession, including having up to, but no more than, 50% participation by graduate students.
 The ACLA’s selection committee will review both of these factors when deciding on whether a seminar will be included or not.

 All seminar organizers and presenters must be current in their ACLA memberships.
 Registrations who are not presenting in the conference are not required to be members.

 Yes, all Annual Meeting participants (seminar organizers and presenters) must be ACLA members.

-The 2023 ACLA Conference will be held in Chicago, in person.
+The 2024 ACLA Conference will be held at the Palais des congrès de Montréal in Montreal, March 14-17, 2024, in person.
 There will not be a virtual component or hybrid option.